jwszolek/cdc-replication-hadoop/README.md

 # cdc-replication-hadoop
 Keep in sync RDB schema (Oracle, MySQL, Postgres) with Hive structured store.
 Added Kafka as a buffer between those tables.
+CDC (Change Data Capture) is one of the best ways to interconnect an OLTP database system with other systems like Data Warehouse, Caches, Spark or Hadoop.

 ## Purpose